 LODGING, MEALS and SPECIAL EVENTS:

-We will be staying at premium hotel and lodge locations.
+We will be staying at three and four star hotel and lodge locations.
 This is a loop type tour with multi-night stays at four locations.
 We’ll start and end the tour in Redmond, Oregon, home to the Redmond Airport (RDM), which has 30 direct flights to cities all over the West Coast and beyond.
 From there we will ride to Sisters, Bend, Sunriver and then back to Redmond.
 Five group dinners, six breakfasts and one lunch will be provided along with happy hours each evening.
 At happy hours, we’ll provide beer, wine, soft drinks and light snacks.
 Some happy hours may be held at local breweries/pubs for beer sampling and tasting.
 During our stay in Bend, we’ll be providing tickets to the High Desert Museum for those who are interested. https://highdesertmuseum.org/

 Links to each of the hotels: